Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 Florida Stats and Trends

-- This season, the Gators have just two against the spread wins in seven games as a favorite of 8.5 points or more.
+- The Gators have covered the spread twice this season when favored by 8.5 points or more (in seven chances).

-- Florida's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).

-- The Gators average 33.5 points per game, comparable to the 35.9 per outing the Tigers allow.
+- The Gators average 33.5 points per game, comparable to the 35.9 per contest the Tigers allow.

-- Florida is 2-3 against the spread and 4-1 overall this season when the team scores more than 35.9 points.
+- Florida is 2-3 against the spread and 4-1 overall this season when the team puts up more than 35.9 points.

-- In games that Florida picks up over 455.9 yards, the team is 2-4 against the spread and 5-1 overall.
+- Florida is 2-4 against the spread and 5-1 overall when the team churns out more than 455.9 yards.

 - This year, the Gators have turned the ball over 18 times, three more than the Tigers' takeaways (15).